 Disaster Preparedness Tips for Families Affected by Autism

-Should you have access to a video recorder or camera, it is strongly recommended that you videotape your property and important possessions.
-Then, send copies of those photos or videos to a friend or family member in another location for safe keeping.
+Should you have access to a video camera, it is strongly recommended that you record video of your property and important possessions.
+Then send copies of those photos or videos to a friend or family member in another location for safekeeping.

 Tip #1.
 Practice calm

-Parents and care providers need to project a demeanor of calm during a disaster or emergency, even if we’re not!
-Children and adults on the spectrum may sense your emotional state - and mimic it.
-Practice for and prepare to project a sense of calm.
+Parents and care providers need to project a demeanor of calm during a disaster or emergency, even if we’re not feeling it!
+Children and adults on the spectrum may sense your emotional state — and mimic it.
+Practice for and be prepared to project a sense of calm.

 Tip #2.
 Prepare for immediate needs before disaster